We have started planning the logistics for the hackathon. Please fill in this survey to inform us about your participation plans.

 Lymphocyte Assessment Hackathon

-The LYmphocyte aSsessmenT hackathOn (LYSTO) is a challenge on assessment of lymphocytes in immunohistochemically stained tissue sections organized in conjunction with the COMPAY 2019 workshop.
+The LYmphocyte aSsessmenT hackathOn (LYSTO) is a challenge on the assessment of lymphocytes in immunohistochemically stained tissue sections organized in conjunction with the COMPAY 2019 workshop.

 The goal of this hackathon is two-fold: